Teaching Artists’ Biographies

 Sandra Morales Corrales

 Before moving to the US, she played with the National Symphony Orchestra of Colombia for five years, touring with them in Oman and Peru.
-She has attended different festivals in Colombia, Germany, Brazil, Chile and Tennessee.
+She has attended different music festivals in Colombia, Germany, Brazil, Chile and Tennessee.

+As a performer, she has recorded in collaboration with various artists and has been awarded two Latin Grammys, in 2014 for Best Traditional Pop Vocal and Best Classical Album in 2019.
 She is an experienced pedagogue and certified Suzuki teacher.
-Ms. Morales has been Teaching Fellow for the prestigious Interlochen Arts Camp in 2021 and 2022, where she taught violin and chamber music lessons and performed with the other faculty and as part of the Montani Quartet.
+Ms. Morales was a Teaching Fellow for the prestigious Interlochen Arts Camp in 2021 and 2022, where she taught violin and chamber music lessons and performed with the other faculty and as part of the Montani Quartet.
+Ms. Morales values the importance of art as an element of social transformation.
+She holds a certificate from the Global Leaders Program in social entrepreneurship, cultural agency, and teaching artistry.
+She visited different music programs and festivals during this program, giving recitals and workshops in Washington DC, Quebec, and Chile.

 Héctor Marchant

-Héctor Marchant began his studies in piano in 1997 at the Corporación Sinfónica de Concepción, in Chile, and later in the Cultural Artistic Center of Concepción under the tutelage of Rebeca Sepúlveda.
-In 2002, he started his violin studies with maestro Jorge Inzunza Vera at the Centro Cultural de Concepción.
+Hector Marchant began his studies in piano in 1997 at the Corporación Sinfónica de Concepción, in Chile, and later in the Cultural Artistic Center of Concepción under the tutelage of Rebeca Sepúlveda.
+In 2002 he started his violin studies with maestro Jorge Inzunza Vera at the Centro Cultural de Concepción.
 In 2007, he continued his violin studies with Alejandra Urrutia at the Conservatory of the Universidad del Bio-Bio, and the following year at the Pontifical University Catholic of Chile (PUC).
 It is in this institution where he pursued his Bachelor’s degree, studying with Alejandra Urrutia, Frida Ansaldi, and Gonzalo Beltran.

-Héctor has participated in numerous masterclasses with renowned teachers international like Álvaro Parra (Chile-Germany), Bryan Lewis (USA), Raúl Orellana (Chile), S. Khoshafian (France), Manfredo Kraemer), Laura Klugherz (USA), the VIKTORIA QUARTET (Germany), Trio Image (Germany), Leon Spierer (Argentina-Germany), Federico Agostini (Italy-USA), Otto Derolez (Belgium), Richard Roberts (Canada), Ole Bohn (Australia), Charles Stegeman (USA), Rachel Stegeman (USA) among others.
+Héctor has participated in numerous masterclasses with renowned teachers like Álvaro Parra (Chile-Germany), Bryan Lewis (USA), Raúl Orellana (Chile), S. Khoshafian (France), Manfredo Kraemer), Laura Klugherz (USA), the VIKTORIA QUARTET (Germany), Trio Image (Germany), Leon Spierer (Argentina- Germany), Federico Agostini (Italy-USA), Otto Derolez (Belgium), Richard Roberts (Canada), Ole Bohn (Australia), Charles Stegeman (USA), Rachel Stegeman (USA) among others.
 In one of these opportunities, he was selected to play with Brian Lewis performing the violin quartet of Andreas Makris, within the PUC Visiting Professors program.
-Furthermore, Héctor has participated in violin and piano competitions (Claudio Arrau International Piano Competition, FOJI National Violin Competition, Kutztown University Music Festival Competition, among others,), and different groups, such as the PUC Chamber Music Competition winners, the “Alúmine” quartet, playing in the “43 Musical Weeks of Frutillar ”in 2011.
-Also, in 2009, Héctor was a member of the project "Tour in Germany of the Camerata of Young Musicians of the Pontificia Universidad Católica de Chile" playing in scenarios of cities like Berlin and Detmold.
+Furthermore, he has participated in violin and piano competitions (Claudio Arrau International Piano Competition, FOJI National Violin Competition, Kutztown University Music Festival Competition, among others), and different groups, such as the PUC Chamber Music Competition winners, the “Alúmine” quartet, playing in the “43 Musical Weeks of Frutillar” in 2011.
+Also, he was a member of the project “Tour in Germany of the Camerata of Young Musicians of the Pontificia Universidad Católica de Chile” playing in scenarios of cities like Berlin and Detmold in 2009.
+Within the International Festivals where he has participated, we can name the Kutztown University Music Festival in the United States and the Santa Catarina Music Festival in Brazil.
+It was in these instances where he shared stage with musicians from different parts of the world, many of them with great international careers such as Clara Takarabe and Per Nyström.

 Abril Celeste Nunez Gadaleta

-Abril is a Venezuelan violinist, who grew up musically in "El Sistema" National Network of Youth and Children Orchestras and Choirs of Venezuela.
+Abril Nunez is a Venezuelan violinist, who grew up musically in “El Sistema” National Network of Youth and Children Orchestras and Choirs of Venezuela.
 Thanks to this, she had a prolific orchestral experience, starting at the age of seven years old with the Yaracuy Symphony Children’s Orchestra, advancing later to Yaracuy Youth Symphony Orchestra, Yaracuy Youth Selection Symphony Orchestra, and Yaracuy State Symphony Orchestra.
 Later she won a first violin section position in the Municipal Symphony Orchestra of Caracas.

 One of several advantages of growing up musically in “El Sistema” is the culture of passing on your knowledge to younger generations from an early age, giving her the chance to start teaching violin and leading sectionals in pre-infant and youth orchestras when she was 15 years old.
 Throughout her teaching experience, she has taught to toddlers from 3 years old to adults of 30 years old in different countries such as Venezuela, Peru, Chile, Japan and in the United States of America.

-Abril was the first violin of the Aurora String Quartet from 2013-2015, in which along with her colleagues and friends from “El Sistema”, participated in several Latin American Academy of String Quartets Seminars, held by the Latin American String Quartet, and participated in the New England Conservatory Seminar and FESNOJIV, where they had coaching and masterclasses with Donald and Vivian Weilerstein and with the Borromeo String Quartet members.
+Abril was the first violin of the Aurora String Quartet, in which along with her colleagues and friends from “El Sistema”, participated in several Latin American Academy of String Quartets Seminars, held by the Latin American String Quartet, and participated in the New England Conservatory Seminar and FESNOJIV, where they had coaching and masterclasses with Donald and Vivian Weilerstein and with the Borromeo String Quartet members.

 Sally Santon